 Given the fashion industry’s competitive nature, a fashion brand should not ignore their competition if they want to remain relevant in the industry.
-The most successful fashion brands know who their competition is, how their products are different from their competition, the market segment they are in, and how they can edge.
+The most successful fashion brands know who their competition is, and how their products are different from their competition.
+They also know what they need to do to get an edge in the market.
 The whole point of doing this is to stand out from the competition.

 6) Start designing

 Once a brand has established the need for their product on the market and their target audience, they can start designing their product.
 First impressions are important, and this is especially the case in the fashion industry.
 In fact, first impressions can make or break a brand.
 To be successful, brands need to create practical products that their target audience loves and identifies with.
 Suppose they were to develop products that are entirely out of the price range for their target consumer.
 In this case, they will not generate sales.
 Nor will they gain visibility for their brand because they will create an impression of being unattainable.

 As mentioned before, public relations and marketing play a massive role in the fashion industry.
 They are essential parts of any business plan because they provide insight into the market and build brand awareness.
 Social media and influencer marketing have become popular strategies for capturing the attention of any target audience.

 Influencers, whether on social media, bloggers, celebrities, or brand ambassadors, are generally the first ones to hop onto new trends.
 These are the people who will tell the public where to shop and what to buy.
 They will also share their honest opinions about products and services.
 Reaching out to influencers is a great way for fashion brands to gain positive feedback and reach a larger group of people.
 Ultimately, consumers are more likely to choose a brand that their favourite influencer is has endorsed.